fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/disaster/recipient/business_category/spending.md

 + `fiscal_year` (required, number)
 + `award_type_codes` (optional, array[AwardTypeCodes], fixed-type)
     Defaults to all Award Type Codes.
 Applicable only when requested `award` spending.
-+ `query` (optional, string)
-    A "keyword" or "search term" to filter down results based on this text snippet

 ## Pagination (object)
 + `page` (optional, number)